mavriq-dev/Mavriq-Lua-Batteries/MOD BUILD NOTES.md

       use Meson same as for cmake
       In build dir:  ```LDFLAGS="-static-libgcc -static-libstdc++" meson .. -Dlua_version=5.3 -Dshared_libffi=false```
       Ninja All
+mac
+      clone from github
+      brew install lua@5.3 and follow all instructions after installing ie export settings so pkg config can find mkdir build
+      meson ..
+      ninja all
 ```
 # lua-sec
 ```